House Minority Caucus Cautions NERC against Electricity Tariff Hike - THISDAYLIVE

-The Minority Caucus of the House of Representatives has cautioned the Nigerian Electricity Regulatory Commission (NERC) against increasing electricity tariff in the country.
+The Minority Caucus of the House of Representatives has cautioned the Nigerian Electricity Regulatory Commission (NERC) over the planned increase in electricity tariff in the country.

 The Minority Leader, Hon.
-Ndudi Elumelu, in a statement issued Thursday, insisted that Nigerians are currently passing through grave economic stress and anything that would aggravate the situation, such as an increase in electricity tariff, is completely unacceptable.
+Ndudi Elumelu, in a statement issued yesterday insisted that Nigerians are currently passing through grave economic stress, and anything that would aggravate the situation, such as an increase in electricity tariff, is completely unacceptable.

 According to Elumelu, “Any increase in electricity tariff will further exacerbate the economic situation in the country, as it will worsen the already excruciating financial burden on homes, personal businesses, companies and the overall productive sectors.”